TianZerL/Anime4KCPP/readme.md

 ***You need MSVC to build directshow filter, witch is only available on Windows.***

 ### Linux
-Tested with gcc and clang.
+Tested with gcc and Clang.

 ```shell
 # Toolchain